 We are currently located in Tennessee.
 We have moved around a little due to selling our home.
 Our home-based breeding program will remain the same, however we are currently taking a break from breeding until our younger females are health tested and old enough to breed.
-We will still be breeding Standard Multigenerational Goldendoodles and will raise our sweet dogs in the home and provide the highest level of care possible.
+We will still be breeding Standard Multigenerational Goldendoodles and Medium Multigenerational Goldendoodles.
+We will raise our sweet dogs in the home and provide the highest level of care possible.
 We love our fur babies and consider them an extension of our family.

 If you have any questions about how our move will affect the adoption process, please reach out today.
 We are happy to answer any questions and clear up any confusion.

 Twin City Doodles strives to produce healthy, well-structured and allergy friendly Goldendoodles with amazing temperament and vitality.
 Our parents are both health tested for clearances of genetic disorders that are common with both the Golden Retriever and the Poodle.
 The parents are also physically tested for any congenital health defects.

 We are accredited Blue Ribbon Breeders with the Goldendoodle Association of North America, which means we hold our standards to the highest in the breeding of our Goldendoodles and we certify the health testing of every breeding dog.
 Our health test results are required in order to be approved and certified by the Goldendoodle Association of North America.